 At the moment the ball arrives, the goalkeeper scoops it up from underneath with his hands and arms, paying attention not to bang his elbows against the body.
 Similar to the straight-leg save, as the ball arrives, the arms are held slightly out in front of the body and the hands are down to the ground.
 When contact with the ball is made, flexing of the elbows is used to surround it for protection.
 The pace on the ball is absorbed by the upper arms.

 Fast-paced balls are likely to arrive in the air.
-For those balls which arrive at the goalkeeper in the air below waist-height, the goalkeeper uses the same arm and hand positioning as for the straight-leg and one-knee saves.
-For the below-the-waist-save, however, the pace is taken off the ball by catching it in the stomach.
+For those balls which arrive at the goalkeeper in the air at waist-height or below, the goalkeeper uses the same arm and hand positioning as for the straight-leg and one-knee saves to make a “basket” catch.
+For this save, however, the pace is taken off the ball by catching it in the stomach.
 As contact with the ball is made, the goalkeeper flexes at the waist to absorb the pace of the ball and surrounds it with his arms and hands for protection.

 The above-the-waist save is made by positioning the arms out in front of the body, elbows only slightly bent, with the hands in the Goalkeeper’s “W.” As the ball is caught, the elbows are flexed to absorb the pace.
 The catch itself is made by contacting the ball first with the fingertips.
 High balls may have to be caught by jumping and stretching the arms above the head.
 Balls at waist level can be handled by slightly bending the knees in order to get low enough to make the catch in front of the chest.
 After each catch, the ball is brought into the chest and protected by the arms and hands.